 Back to dosing schedules (again).
 When you are dosing a drug, you should take whatever schedule that you’ve been given and divide it into 24.
 So, if a drug is supposed to be given twice a day (bid), that means 24/2 = 12, and the drug should be given every 12 hours.
 You can quickly see what a mess giving a drug four times or more a day might make of your life.

 In practice, in my experience, this means that twice daily dosing is generally given more like 7 am, and 5 pm, and three times daily dosing gets done at 7 am, 5 pm, and 10 pm.
 This isn’t ideal, but, fortunately, doesn’t seem to cause a whole lot of harm, at least there aren’t reports of serious harm from not sticking strictly to the clock.
 And, happily, many of the more intense dosing schedules are prescribed when horses are hospitalized, which, happily, shifts the burden onto them (but, unhappily, shifts the burden of the expense onto you).

 If you have any questions about any of this, I hope you’ll ask your veterinarian (or email me).
 I did have one client that, when he ran out of his horse’s antibiotic medication, which were pills, to be given four time daily, simply switched to a different antibiotic pill, and kept the same schedule.
-While it may seem obvious to you that all medications aren’t the same, and may have different dosing schedules, this bit of insight escaped him, and within a couple of days, I got to treat a horse with a raging, antibiotic induced, diarrhea.
+While it may seem obvious to you that all medications aren’t the same, and may have different dosing schedules, this bit of insight escaped him, and within a couple of days, I got to treat his horse, who now had a raging, antibiotic induced, diarrhea.
 Happily, the horse got better, but the story does remind me of why it’s so hard to make something like drug dosing idiot-proof.
 Idiots are just so darned resourceful.